-Each award will be equivalent to at least 10 percent of the faculty member’s nine-month salary.
-The University Faculty Development Fund will provide $3,500 with any balance being provided by the college.
-The collegiate dean may increase the level of the award to a maximum of 15 percent of the faculty member’s nine-month salary.
-It is anticipated that approximately 20 of these awards will be made each summer.
+Each award is equivalent to at least l0% of the faculty member’s nine-month salary.
+The University Faculty Development Fund provides $3,500 with any balance being provided by the college.
+The Collegiate Dean may increase the level of the award to a maximum of l5% of the faculty member’s nine-month salary.
+Approximately 20 awards are made each summer.
 These fellowships are not tax exempt.

-Faculty members receiving these fellowships will have access to normal university summer support such as the use of laboratory equipment, machine shops, supplies, computer and secretarial assistance.
-Recipients will receive a $500 research support grant from the university, which may be used for student assistance, travel, supplies or duplication and publication costs associated with the research.
+Faculty members receiving these fellowships have access to normal University summer support such as the use of laboratory equipment, machine shops, supplies, computer and staff assistance.
+Recipients receive a $500 research support grant from the university, which may be used for student assistance, travel, supplies or duplication and publication costs associated with the research.
 The support grant may not be used for faculty salary.
 If the $500 support grant is insufficient to meet the requirements of the research during the summer, a detailed budget describing the need for additional funds up to a total of $1,000 may be submitted with the application.
-If more than $1,000 is needed for the summer research, then the fellow will need to supplement from their startup funds.
+If more than $1000 is needed for the summer research, then the fellow will need to supplement from their startup funds.
 Support grant funds unexpended by the end of the summer fellowship period will be swept after September 30.
 Books, documents, microfilm, etc., purchased with grant funds should be retained by the university library upon completion of the research project.
 Equipment purchased with these funds is also property of The University of Tulsa

 Each proposal should contain all of the following and in this order:

-- Cover Sheet / Application.
+- Cover Sheet.
 This should be the first page the reviewer sees.
 The second page provides space for:

-- (a) A clear and concise abstract of the proposal, and
+- A clear and concise abstract of the proposal, and

-- (b) A listing of previous research support for the past three years as specified on the application.
+- A listing of previous research support for the past three years as specified on the application.
 Be sure to provide full citations for scholarship tied to funding.
 This is your opportunity to demonstrate productivity resulting from past funding provided by The University of Tulsa or other sources.

-- A five-page narrative proposal, including each of the following:
+- A five-page narrative proposal, including each of the following sections:

-- (a) A statement of the project’s significance and relationship to other work in the field, and indicate the place of this proposal in the applicant’s career development.
+- Project Significance: Discuss the project’s significance and relationship to other work in the field, and indicate the place of this proposal in the applicant’s career development.

-- (c) An explanation, where applicable, of the contribution the project will make to the applicant’s teaching;
+- An explanation, where applicable, of the contribution the project will make to the applicant’s teaching.

 - A copy of the applicant’s current vita.
 Please demonstrate what was accomplished with past funding received, including any publications or scholarship produced for each grant / award.